jacksonh1/pairk/docs/getting_started.rst

         from the step 1 results, construct a psuedo-MSA composed of the query k-mer and the best scoring k-mers from each homologous IDR for each position in the pseudo-MSA:
-            score the conservation of the position using a column-wise scoring function Convert all scores for all k-mers pseudo-MSAs to a z-score
+            score the conservation of the position using a column-wise scoring function Convert all scores for all k-mer pseudo-MSAs to z-scores

 quickstart